Zene09/api-project-3-team-8/README.md

-# Project 3 Client: Blog App
+# Project 3 Client: MMO & Co.
 This app allows you to create, view, update, like, dislike and delete blog posts.
 You can also view and comment blog posts.